D1360-64RC14/learning-project_pacmanlog-reader-organizer/README.md

             "Package": "name",
             "Version": "1.0"
         },
-        ...
-    ],
+    ]
-    "full": [ All the above information in a list ]
+    "full": [ "All the above information in a list" ] }
-}
 ```